Trains stranded, Railways asks Jharkhand govt to remove Tana Bhagat protestors from tracks | Business

 "Such frequent disruption in train movement in Jharkhand is severely affecting freight and passenger train operation and supply of coal to various important government power houses, affecting economy of the country as well as causing great inconvenience to common public.
 "I would like to draw your kind attention on the subject and request that suitable instructions may please be issued to all concerned state officials to avoid disruption in the train operation due to public agitations," he said.

 The Ranchi-bound Rajdhani Express and nearly 70 goods trains have been stranded for hours on Thursday as over 250 Tana Bhagats put up a blockade at Tori junction in Jharkhand's Latehar district, demanding land rights and amendment of the Chotanagpur Tenancy Act, an official said.
+Tana Bhagats belong to a tribal community in Jharkhand's Gumla district and are followers of Mahatma Gandhi’s principles.
+They reject the practices of spirit worship and sacrifice and live a simple life.
 The Rajdhani Express was stopped at Daltonganj railway station around 5.30 am, while the goods trains were stranded on the Barkakana-Barwadih rail route of the East Central Railway (ECR), he said.